w3f/polkadot-spec/README.md

 bundle install --with pdf
 ```

+The pdf build requires various native dependencies to convert math to images with  `asciidoctor-mathematical`, please check the [offical documentation](https://github.com/asciidoctor/asciidoctor-mathematical#installation=) for further details.
+Furthermore, the PDF is cleanup and compressed with `ghostscript`, so this will need to be installed as well.

 ## Build

 To build the html version of the spec, just run `bundle exec make html`.
 This create will create a `polkadot-spec.html` in the same folder.